LKField/micro-swarm/README.md

 ##  Purpose

-Micro Swarm is a project for the MDEF01 2024-2025 Course to test 'swarm intelligence' using a series of [Barduino (ESP32)](https://fablabbcn-projects.gitlab.io/electronics/barduino-docs/) devices.
+Micro Swarm is a project for the Micro Challenge Course in the Master in Design for Emergent Futures Year 1 for 2024-2025 to test 'swarm intelligence' using a series of [Barduino (ESP32)](https://fablabbcn-projects.gitlab.io/electronics/barduino-docs/) devices.
 With an input from a human user (vibration sensor), a note will be played on a single 'Reference' device.
 Using OpenAI, a harmonizing note will be determined and relayed to the 'Cell' devices via MQTT.
 The 'Cell' devices will then play the note to create 'swarm music'.

-### Contributors
+## Contributors

 - [Carlos Silveira](https://carlossilveiradesign.gitbook.io/mdef-diary): Code for playing notes and OpenAI integration and modeling for carapace
 - [Flavio Grimaldi](https://flavio-grimaldi-students-iaac.gitbook.io/mdef_flavio_grimaldi): Code for playing notes, sensing environment, and OpenAI integration